-Post the final OS update by a full two years we're in an odd phase of the OS, where most of the stuff that ever works still works (and is supported), but things are definitely now falling off the edges, as it were.
-Which means that it's hard to keep track of it all - hence the table below, which I'll keep updated every so often.
+Post the final OS update by a full two years we're in a declining phase of the OS, where most of the stuff that ever worked properly still works, but things are definitely now falling off the edges, as it were.
+Which means that it's hard to keep track of it all - hence the table below, which I'll keep updated every month.

-Note that some dates are approximate, since even we at AAWP can't see into the future with certainty!
+Note that some dates are approximate, since we can't see into the future with certainty!
 I've colour coded table cells, with pale red for 'on the way out, with workarounds and caveats', through increasingly dark shades, and red for 'no hope!'...

 If all else fails, sites like lumiafirmware.com appear to have archived all the device images from Microsoft's servers.
-Actually flashing them on isn't trivial, so I'll save a tutorial for when the official utilities break!
+Actually flashing them on is VERY non-trivial, so I'll save a tutorial for when the official utilities break!
 Update: Lumiafirmware is down, so try http://cellomania.com/ffu/